jvwong/filterGene2Pubmed/article_hit_enrichment/readme.md

 - `main.py`: The script used to generate the test and train files
   - createTestTrainPubMedData: Generate `test_pubmed_info.json` and `train_pubmed_info.json` files
   - getTestTrainHits: Generate `test_hits_pmids.txt` and `train_hits_pmids.txt` files

+# Evaulation

+Model as a hypergeometric distribution.
+Try to beat 10% to save the screener time.

+//todo

 ---